secure-systems-lab/dsse/specification.md

         payloadType were not signed.
     -   Also, URIs don't need to be registered while Media Types do.

--   Why use payloadType "backwards-compatible-json" instead of assuming backwards compatible mode if payloadType is absent?
+-   Why use payloadType "raw-json-no-payload-type" instead of assuming backwards compatible mode if payloadType is absent?

     -   We wanted to leave open the possibility of having an application-specific "default" value if payloadType is unspecified,